- What We Do

 For detailed information about each programme see programmes above.

 All applications must be submitted by the designated deadlines to the Office of Graduate Studies and research Admissions.

-Academic Advising: Please call or email any of the following staff members to schedule an appointment or make an enquiry concerning IGDS courses and programmes.
+Academic Advising: Please call or email to schedule an appointment or make an enquiry concerning IGDS graduate studies courses and programmes.

 Lecturer and Graduate Studies Coordinator (AY 2020-2021 onward)